bbauska/meta-react-basics/README.md

 React seemed like the easiest to use and the fastest to build on.

-I had already gotten my job at Meta, but I didn&apos;t know what I was going to be working on at Meta.
+I had already gotten my job at Meta, but I didn't know what I was going to be working on at Meta.

 It was cool to get this experience with React, realized I really enjoy